peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

     public static readonly PeterO.Mail.MediaType ApplicationOctetStream;

  Specifies the media type "application/octet-stream", used for arbitrary binary data. <a id="MessageRfc822"></a>
 ### MessageRfc822

     public static readonly PeterO.Mail.MediaType MessageRfc822;

  Specifies the media type "message/rfc822", used for Internet mail messages. <a id="TextPlainAscii"></a>
 ### TextPlainAscii

     public static readonly PeterO.Mail.MediaType TextPlainAscii;

  Specifies the media type "text/plain" and the "charset" parameter "US-ASCII", used for plain text data. <a id="TextPlainUtf8"></a>
 ### TextPlainUtf8

     public static readonly PeterO.Mail.MediaType TextPlainUtf8;

  Specifies the media type "text/plain" and the "charset" parameter "utf-8", used for plain text data that may contain characters outside the basic Latin range (U + 0000 to U + 007F). <a id="IsMultipart"></a>
 ### IsMultipart

     public bool IsMultipart { get; }

  Gets a value indicating whether this is a multipart media type.  <b>Returns:</b>

- `true`  If this is a multipart media type; otherwise, .  `false`  .
+ `true`  If this is a multipart media type; otherwise,.  `false` .

 <a id="IsText"></a>
 ### IsText